Menu

 How Do I Insulate My Patio Doors?

-We need to ensure not only that heat energy is prevented from moving from one side of the door to the other, but that moisture and wind can’t rush through the cracks around the edges.
+When considering how to insulate patio doors, we need to ensure not only that heat energy is prevented from moving from one side of the door to the other, but that moisture and wind can’t rush through the cracks around the edges.
 In the case of a door, this is even more complicated, as it needs to be able to open and close.

 Draughts around the bottom of your door can typically be kept at bay using a draft excluder.
 These are long, cylindrical cushions which sit at the bottom of your door.
-If the door is a sliding or bi-fold door, then it might have been unseated from its rail, which will cause the gaps around the edges to grow.
+They help to block any gaps around the bottom to minimize drafts.
+It’s a temporary solution but can be effective in helping to keep your home warm.

-Check the track for small stones and other obstructions, and run a vacuum cleaner along the bottom of the track to pick up all of those stray dust particles.
+Check the door track for small stones and other obstructions, and run a vacuum cleaner along the bottom of the track to pick up all of those stray dust particles.
 For best results, spray the track with WD40 and run the door back and forth a few times to ensure that the lubricant is properly distributed.
-If necessary, re-seat the door.

-Outward-opening French doors might also benefit from having their weather-stripping replaced.
-This is the compressible plastic that runs around the edge of the door.
-Over time, thousands of compressions will rob the material of its elasticity.
 This means that it won’t expand to the same size, and thus it won’t form a tight seal around the edge of the door.
 By replacing the sealing, you’ll hugely improve the door’s draught-excluding abilities – sealing of this sort can often be bought cheaply, and it’ll snap into place rather than needing to be glued.

 Let’s think for a moment about how to winter-proof a sliding glass door.
 Sliding doors can’t use compressible seals, as they need to be able to move back and forth.
 Instead, brush-style seals are preferred.
 These, too, might benefit from an occasional replacement.